Remi-Coulom/joedb/doc/source/getting_started.rst

 Using joedb with cmake
 ----------------------

-If you are using cmake to develop your own project using joedb, you can handle dependencies automatically by including joedb/compcmake/joedbc.cmake in your CMakeLists.txt.
-The tutorial source contains an example
+If you are using `cmake <https://cmake.org/>`_ to develop your own project using joedb, you can handle dependencies automatically by including joedb/compcmake/joedbc.cmake in your CMakeLists.txt.
+The tutorial source contains an example:

 .. literalinclude:: ./tutorial/CMakeLists.txt
    :language: cmake